sigaloid/GeoDev-SWE-Interview/README.md

 ## Why an assignment for our interview?

 The GeoDev team wishes to give every aspiring team member a fair chance to show off their skills.
 Traditionally, coding interviews test how hard students study, but they fail to test how good someone is at the actual job.
-This assignment walks students through a GeoDev-like codebase where students are given the opportunity learn, have fun, and accomplish a real GeoLab-like task.
+This assignment walks students through a full-stack codebase where students are given the opportunity learn, have fun, and accomplish a real GeoLab task.

 ## Prerequisites